masc-ucsc/docs/docs/pyrope/04-variables.md

 sub-statements.

 ```
+z::[comptime=true] = xx   // assign xx to z AND set comptime true
+z::[comptime] = xx        // Same, attribute access on LHS of assignment are attributes set to true

 if cond::[comptime] {         // cond is checked to be compile time constant
-  x::[comptime] = a +1   // x is set to be compile time constant
+  x::[comptime=true] = a +1   // x is set to be compile time constant
 }else{
   x::[comptime] = b           // x is set to be compile time constant
 }

-if cond.[comptime] {  // checks if cond is compute at comptime
+if cond::[comptime] {  // checks if cond is compute at comptime
   let v = cond
   if cond {
     puts "cond is compile time and true"